 An implant is a type of medical device that is implanted internally in the human body to reinforce or replace biological structures like organs and tissues, monitor bodily functions, and deliver drugs.
-[Adapted from ] Implants can be either permanent or temporary, and are constructed with a variety of materials, such as bioceramics, composites, polymers, and metals.
+Implants can be either permanent or temporary, and are constructed with a variety of materials, such as bioceramics, composites, polymers, and metals.
 A wide range of medical devices are considered implants, such as vascular grafts and pacemakers; retinal, neuronal, and cochlear implants; wound dressings and sutures; dental and spinal implants; insulin delivery devices, and cosmetic and structural implants.

 As the demand for implants and medical devices grows globally, the need for highly-accurate translations of medical device documentation, clinical trial documentation, patient recruitment content, and eLearning solutions is vital to ensure regulatory compliance and market access.
 CSOFT’s global network of 10,000 linguists and subject matter experts provide timely and highly accurate medical testing device and implant documentation translation and localization in over 250 languages, helping you comply with regulatory guidelines and confidently expand into new markets.